stanmaz/BBOalert/README.md

 #### Continued context

-If the context is identical with the previous record, the '+' character can be used in the <context> field
+If the context is identical with the previous record, the '+' character can be used in the "context" field

 Example : instead of code